11 Gorgeous Florida Gulf Coast Beaches

 Tips for a great beach day

 *Bring with your own picnic lunch.
 Many of the beaches have beautiful picnic areas so you can enjoy the scenery and save yourself a few bucks.
-Others have great parks nearby so you can extend your day further with another great activity.

 *Be aware of Florida shelling laws.
 For instance, it’s illegal to collect a live sand dollar.